Why do we need portraits?

 This lead me to research the effects of photography on families and children.
 The research I found gave many reasons why we need portraits more than ever.
 In this age of social media and messaging we have never felt so disconnected and isolated.

 This is what some of the research suggests can be the power of a portrait.

 When a child goes through the portrait process with their family and then sees the family portrait displayed prominently in their home every day, with them in it, this gives them a sense of security and unity with their loved ones.

 They grow up with greater confidence and sense of belonging.
 Photography in the home reportedly makes children feel valued and gives them a rich understanding of where they come from.

 The power of photographs to keep us feeling linked to others and belonging cannot be overestimated it seems.
 They cement us into our networks.

 For children in particular, looking at photographs is part of the socialising process; learning who you are and where you fit into the family.
 By displaying photographs of our children at different stages of their lives, we are making a very public statement that we are proud of them.
-This is often even more relevant to children that have been adopted or have divorced parents.

 Until recently, people often thought of photographs as almost trivial, but actually they are an incredibly important way of connecting with our sense of self, with each other and with times gone by.